Antonio Raimondo

-Antonio Raimondo (born 18 March 2004) is a professional Italian footballer who plays as a centre-forward for club Frosinone, on loan from Bologna.
+Antonio Raimondo (born 18 March 2004) is an Italian professional footballer who plays as a centre-forward for club Frosinone, on loan from Bologna.

 Club career

 Born in Ravenna but originally from Campania on his father’s side, Raimondo played football in the academy of Cesena, before joining Bologna in 2018.
 The striker signed his first professional contract with the Felsinei in December 2020.
 Having come through the club's youth ranks, he made his professional debut with the first team on 17 May 2021, coming on as a substitute for Rodrigo Palacio in the injury time of a 2–2 Serie A draw with Hellas Verona.

 Raimondo made his first senior start on 21 May 2022, playing 75 minutes of the last league game of the season against Genoa, which ended in a 1–0 win for Bologna.
 At the end of the campaign, the club's manager Siniša Mihajlović announced that the forward would be officially promoted to the first team starting from the 2022–23 season, together with Wisdom Amey, Riccardo Stivanello and Kacper Urbański.

 On 10 August 2023, Raimondo joined Serie B club Ternana on loan until the end of the season.
 On 27 August, he scored his first professional goal in a 2–1 league loss to Catanzaro.

 On 8 August 2024, Raimondo joined newly-promoted Venezia on loan.
 On 9 January 2025, he moved on a new loan to Salernitana in Serie B for the remainder of the season.

 On 17 July 2025, Raimondo moved on a new loan to Frosinone.